inpsyde/reusable-workflows/docs/archive-creation.md

 | `EXTRA_PHP_FILE`      | `""`                                                          | Path to a custom php script to run before creating the release archive. |
 | `EXTRA_PHP`           | `""`                                                          | Run custom php code before creating the release archive.                |

+#### A note on `PLUGIN_VERSION`

+The workflow will accept any arbitrary string and will use it without validation or sanitization.
+Adding this would mean reduced flexibility at increased complexity.
+Adding some sort of standardization/validation is encouraged, but should take place in the controlling workflow, where the conventions and requirements of the project/team/client are known.

 ## Secrets